Man Up | Ep. 178 • March 10, 2017

 A question from that group, from Levon, and it’s a one paragraph question, so I’m going to try and just read the whole thing.

 “I’ve been dating this girl for six months, and she once shut down and wanted to find herself, because she did not feel she could give herself to me as I deserved.
 We found back together, and after two weeks she shut down again, saying she couldn’t do it.
 She could not be bound.

 She admits that she has issues from her past relationships, because they were bad, and she’s sad.
 She just can’t get over her state and be with me, because she really feels like we’re soul mates and she loves me, and that we are perfect together, but she can’t be with me, and doesn’t want to lose me, so she wanted me to be – as I have always been – but her friend.”

 “I told her, no, I can’t do that.
 And we removed each other from every social media, as I demanded it without any negativity.
 But she also says that she can’t keep hurting me by, at times, shut down, and can’t be the girl she says she should be.”
 If it sounds like weird English, that’s because I’m reading straight off the question.

-“That’s probably a big reason why she can’t be with me, because she doesn’t want to hurt me anymore, and that I deserved the past in the world.
+“That’s probably a big reason why she can’t be with me, because she doesn’t want to hurt me anymore, and that I deserved the best in the world.
 I might have been a bit needy without really noticing it.
 How do I undo that?
 I don’t understand it, because I feel it’s me that she has done something wrong, but she keeps saying that it’s her.”